moondance-labs/tanssi/solo-chains/docs/bridge/etbereum-to-solo-chain.md

 - In order to verify a block header, you need the information of the previous header

 ### The Altair sync protocol
-- A sync committe made up of 512 pseudo-randomly chosen validators is selected every 256 epochs (approx, 27hours)
+- A sync committee composed of 512 pseudo-randomly chosen validators is selected every 256 epochs (approx, 27hours)
 - Each block header includes the aggregated signature of the validators in the sync committee,
 - Each header lists the current and the next sync committee
 - Sync committee members are rewarded with 0.1ETH for their service, and they are charged that amount if they dont sign